 There are many factors that affect the outcome of a session between a student and a Writing Assistant.
 The Writing Center always addresses bigger picture concerns, such as following instructions, having a clear thesis statement, or overall essay organization as priorities.
 Also, the amount of time the student can commit to doing more work on the assignment can impact the number of errors that can be addressed.
-In addition, it is vital that the student learn to self-edit, so the Writing Assistant may instruct the student to identify and correct certain errors by him/herself.
+In addition, it is vital that students learn to self-edit, so Writing Assistants may instruct students to identify and correct certain errors, themselves.

 Perfection - Does the Writing Center make the student's paper perfect?

 The main objective of our services is not to ‘perfect’ the student’s assignment.
 The Center focuses on strategies and information that will help the student develop his/her own writing process in general and not just on one assignment.
 However, a student may take the initiative to visit the Writing Center more than once for a paper and when that happens, that paper can become quite polished.
 If you have concerns regarding the quality of your student's writing after visiting the Writing Center, please contact us.

 Help!
 I am not teaching a composition course, but my students need help with writing their essays, research papers, or homework responses.
 How can the Writing Center help?